Icehotel, Jukkasjärvi, Sweden

 Getting There

 The Icehotel Restaurant is the only serious dining option in Jukkasjärvi.
-It’s a proper Nordic kitchen, heavy on reindeer, arctic char, local mushrooms, and lingonberries.
-A three-course dinner runs around 800-1,200 SEK.
-The food is good and reserving a table is worth the hassle even if you’re staying at the hotel.
+Nordic kitchen, focused on reindeer, arctic char, local mushrooms, and lingonberries.
+A three-course dinner runs around 800 to 1,200 SEK.
+The food is good and booking a table is worth doing in advance even if you are staying in-house.
+For Kiruna itself, Restaurang Momma’s does solid Swedish home cooking at prices that recover some of what the hotel extracted.

 Timing